chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl.md

 *** stack smashing detected ***: terminated
 ```

 > **Note**: As mentioned previously, several of the remaining sections in this guide present data about the differences between glibc and musl across various categories.
 You can recreate some of these examples by following the same procedure of setting creating and testing images based on the Dockerfiles and program files relevant to the example you're exploring.
-You can find appropriate files in the `glibc-vs-musl` directory of the [Chainguard Academy Images Demos repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/glibc-vs-musl).
+You can find the appropriate files in the `glibc-vs-musl` directory of the [Chainguard Academy Images Demos repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/glibc-vs-musl).

 ## Library and Binary Size